The Consistency Threshold.

 1. Set Clear Priorities and Simplify

-Limit Promotions: Instead of running multiple overlapping promotions, focus on one or two key promotions that align with your brand's core value and provide real value to your customers.
+Limit Promotions: Instead of running multiple overlapping promotions, focus on the one or two key promotions that really align with your brand's core value and provide real value to your customers.
 Quality over quantity will ensure that your message remains strong, and your team can manage the increased activity without burning out.

 2. Use Emotional Default to Guide Consistency

 If you’ve read any of my other work, you're probably sick of hearing this but your brand's emotional default is the core feeling you want customers to experience when interacting with your brand.
 Knowing your emotional default is crucial to guiding consistent messaging and experiences.
+You have product to sell and your emotional default is what allows you to do it.

 3. Leverage Audience Psychometrics

 Build Campaigns Based on Audience Values: If your audience cares about sustainability, create Christmas campaigns that highlight eco-friendly products, responsible gifting, and sustainable packaging.
-This makes your message more powerful and ensures consistency that aligns with audience expectations.
+This makes your message way more powerful and ensures consistency that aligns with audience expectations.

 4. Build in Rest time in for Your Team